CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 	colrev init [options]

+..
+TODO : include options for different types of reviews once available

 Once the repository is set up, you can share it with your team (see `instructions <best_practices.html#collaborate-in-a-team>`_).

 Instead of initializing a new repository, you can also pull an existing one: